-Just like regular variables, arrays can be passed into functions.

-- When passing arrays into functions, consider this first: - Pass the entire arrays into the sub function, or - If only one of the element is needed, pass just that one element into the function.
+- Just like regular variables, arrays can be passed into functions. - When passing arrays into functions, consider this first: - Pass the entire array into the sub function, or - If only one of the element is needed, pass just that one element into the function.

-Examples of passing single element
+Example of passing a single element